 Naked form is just like Classic form without any CSS or JS.
 The advantage of these forms is that it gives you more control and flexibility.
 It is possible to include a form title, change the form width, add or remove form fields and even link to your campaign archive.

 5. Advanced: Host Your Own Signup Form – Using API.

-Note: The embedded forms take up the style sheet of your website, so the form may look different in MailChimp and website.
+Note: The embedded forms take up the style sheet of your website, so the form may look different in Mailchimp and the website.
 To make sure that your website design and form are visually in sync, you will have to modify the form code after adding it to your site.